mifrej/dashboard-prototype/README.md

 ## Energy Price Calculator

 There are available energy market orders you can buy like the list array below.
 You can execute part of an order, for example: you can acquire 5 MW from a 10 MW volume order.
-Write a function in Javascript and necessary tests to run it that will have as input: a list of available orders, the desire volume and return the lowest weighted average price to meet that desire volume.
+Write a function in Javascript and necessary tests to run it that will have as input:

+* list of available orders
+* the desire volume

+Function should return the lowest weighted average price to meet that desire volume.

 It should work for different input volumes.

 For example: How much would I have to pay to buy 8 MW given the list below?
 What would the output be if I wanted to buy 1000 MW?
-The list below is an example of  an array of orders with price in Euros/MW and volume in MW to use as input.